CARES Act and SBA Lending for Small Businesses

 - The loan funds also would all need to be used in the eight (8) weeks following the loan origination date.
 Any amount not used during that eight-week period would not be eligible for loan forgiveness.

 - Assuming the business qualifies for a portion of loan forgiveness, the forgiveness of debt is also tax-free!
-The amount of the loan not eligible to be forgiven would convert to a 10-year loan with a maximum interest rate of 4%.
+The amount of the loan not eligible to be forgiven would convert to a 2-year loan with a 1% interest rate.
 Additionally, there is no prepayment penalty.

 - The federal government appears to be guaranteeing 100% of the loans that originate under this program through December 31, 2020.
 So, the business’ corporate bank essentially has zero risk.